AKSHUNNA-DHAKAD/Vendor-Inventory-Analysis/README.md

-## Please Refer "Vendor Performance Report.pdf" in this reppository for better visualization of this project
+## Please Refer "Vendor Performance Report.pdf" in this repository for better visualization of this project